Skywatchers prepare for rare Venus fly-by

 Venus has a chokingly dense atmosphere 100 times thicker than Earth's that is mostly carbon dioxide, a greenhouse gas that heats up Venus' surface to a lead-melting 900 degrees Fahrenheit (482 degrees Celsius).

-The weather is brutal, with towering clouds of sulfuric acid that jet around the planet at 220 mph, regularly dousing the planet with acid rain.
+The weather is brutal, with towering clouds of sulfuric acid that jet around the planet at 220 mph (354 km), regularly dousing the planet with acid rain.

 "A human being transported to this hellish environment would be crushed, suffocate, desiccate, and possibly ignite," wrote Tony Phillips, with Science@NASA.